 Despite the problem, I used the PC anyway for a year and a half, whereas with day to day tasks he hasn't warmed up to the limits.
 But on one occasion the processor starts knocking in 100° C even in idle.
-Apparently there was a problem with the Liquid CPU cooler Hydro Series ™ H80i, because on these occasions, even with the hot block, the radiator was cold.
+Apparently there was some problem with the cooler liquid CPU Hydro Series ™ H80i, because on these occasions, even with the hot block, the radiator was cold.

 Both RMAs simultaneously I would be with the PC stopped only once.
 Furthermore, I had already scheduled a trip to September, in that would not use the PC anyway.
 Surprisingly the Corsair was faster in the RMA, contrary to previous experience, as I said in another article.

 As for Intel, on the site of your “Warranty Center” are the numbers and ATPO FPO orders to verify that the product is under warranty.
 They say that these are the processor package.
 Removed so the processor, I cleaned the thermal paste, only to find out that, no caso do Intel i7-4790k, an ATPO number is encoded in something like a QR Code.

 Now I found out that there are Android applications to read this ATPO number from a picture that needs to be taken with a macro lens.
 But at the time the only information I found was that the number could only be read with some special equipment that I had not.